November 25, 2017

 - After just one treatment, a 23 year old patient has seen some improvement in muscle movement including being able to lift a glass and plate and roll from her back to her side

 - A patient in his 60’s, is now able to push an elevator button, something he hasn’t been able to do in quite some time

 To learn more about SMA, visit CureSMA by clicking here.

 Dr. Frey is accepting new patients with most insurances.

-The Memorial Healthcare Institute for Neurosciences and Multiple Sclerosis is an employed physician practice of Memorial Medical Associates, a department of Memorial Healthcare.
+The Memorial Healthcare Institute for Neuroscience is an employed physician practice of Memorial Medical Associates, a department of Memorial Healthcare.